 Placing a focus on sales enablement makes sales teams more effective by:

-- Connecting sales teams to the most relevant content for each opportunity in the buying cycle
+- Connecting sellers to the most relevant content for each buyer engagement

 - Providing flexible ways to present content to customers

 - Delivering real-time visibility into whether or not customers find content engaging